 It is important to stress that a low speed railway is not simply a freight line as currently understood.
 Those aspects of same speed railways which enable all traffic to have the same speed - specifically the location and type of pointwork - apply in just the same way as already explained for high speed lines.
-If a low speed line has a passenger service, then the station platforms must be on passing loops - there are never platforms adjacent to the main line, because there is always the requirement for overtaking, by freight trains - and the stopping lines must diverge some distance either side of the station, to allow stopping trains to diverge at full line speed and then decelerate to come to a stand at the station platform, likewise to accelerate back up to full line speed before rejoining the main line.
+If a low speed line has a passenger service, then the station platforms must be on passing loops - there are never platforms adjacent to the main line, because there is always the requirement for overtaking, by freight trains - and the stopping lines must diverge some distance either side of the station platform, likewise to accelerate back up to full line speed before rejoining the main line.
 The pointwork required is obviously less demanding than for the high speed case, and the stopping lines shorter.
 Note that exactly the same considerations apply to freight trains, diverging into sidings in goods yards, but also that the stopping distances for freight trains will be considerably longer than those for passenger trains decelerating from the same line speeds.